What it is

 ### Step 3.5: Update project instructions and commands reference

-Add memory section to INSTRUCTIONS_FILE.
+Add the memory section to INSTRUCTIONS_FILE, including the thin-index

 Create Meta/Reference/Commands.md listing all commands so far.